doubleclickdetroit/dindintonight/README.md

 ```
 * Now make sure you reload the your profile by doing a `source ~/.bash_profile` or `source ~/.profile`
 * Open a new terminal window.
 You should see virtualenvwrapper.sh being run and setting up your .virtualenvs directory.
-* Test creating a new virtualenv `mkvirtualenv dindintonight`
+* Test creating a new virtualenv `mkvirtualenv apitizr`
 * You should see something in the console like

 ```